 Revolution in Philosophy):

-I was recently informed (by Luke Muehlhauser) that this prediction had already come true e.g. http://petrl.org/.
-This one is even older: http://www.aspcr.com/.
+I have been informed (by Luke Muehlhauser) that this prediction had already come true e.g. http://petrl.org/.
+This society is even older: http://www.aspcr.com/.

 Often discussions about the supposedly approaching singularity make unjustified assumptions such as the the assumption that neurons are the units of processing in brains, and therefore as numbers of transistors in a computer approach the number of neurons in a human brain, that will imply that we are close to achieving human-like artificial intelligence.

 If chemistry-based computation is important in brains (as suggested by Turing in his Mind (1950) paper) then the number of transistors (or successors to transistors) required for accurate brain modelling or simulation, could be several orders of magnitude larger than many of supposed, and many more decades, or perhaps centuries, will be required to replicate brain functions in human-made systems.
 In contrast, John von Neumann's brief speculations in [von Neumann 1958] (written in 1956 for the Silliman Memorial Lectures and published in 1958) was written while he was dying of cancer, and may therefore be incomplete in important ways.
 It includes discussion of possible limits to feasibility of computational replicas of brains.

 If chemistry-based computation is the main basis of informatin processing in brains (as suggested by Turing in his Mind (1950) paper) then the required number of transistors could be several orders of magnitude larger than the number of neurons.
 In that case, very much longer times (perhaps centuries, or millennia rather than decades) may be required to replicate brain functions in human-made systems. von Neumann recognized that possibility in The Computer and the Brain.